Gyzelle Sy

-Gyzelle Sy (born August 21, 1992) is a Filipino volleyball player.
+Gyzelle Sy (born August 21, 1992) is a Filipino volleyball player who last played for the Cignal Super Spikers of the Premier Volleyball League (PVL).
 Sy played for the FEU Lady Tamaraws collegiate women's University team.
-She is currently playing for the Cignal HD Spikers in the Premier Volleyball League.

 Career

 Collegiate

 Sy made her first game appearance with the FEU Lady Tamaraws in UAAP Season 73, where her team placed 6th.

 In UAAP Season 74, her team placed 4th.
 She was also awarded Best Setter on that year.

 In UAAP Season 78, it was her final year playing for the FEU Lady Tamaraws, where her team placed 3rd.